MegaBitmap/UDPBD-for-XEBP/README.md

 10. Run `GUI.py` from the included `List Builder` folder, and select *PS2 HDD* under *Drive Type*.
 11. Click the *Choose Directory* button under *XEBPLUS Location* and navigate to the root of the USB drive containing your XEB+ install.
 12. Click the *Choose Directory* button under *Games Location* and navigate to the root of your hard drive.
+13. Click the *Create VMCs* checkbox if you wish to use virtual memory cards.
-13. Click *Build List* and wait for the process to complete.
+14. Click *Build List* and wait for the process to complete.
-14. Eject both drives from the computer.
+15. Eject both drives from the computer.
 Connect the hard drive / SSD to the PlayStation 2 via the network adapter, and plug the USB drive into either of the front USB ports.
-15. Launch XEB+ on the PS2, and use *neutrino Launcher (HDD)* to load games from the hard drive.
+16. Launch XEB+ on the PS2, and use *neutrino Launcher (HDD)* to load games from the hard drive.

-Repeat steps 9-13 to add or remove games on the hard drive.
+Repeat steps 9-14 to add or remove games on the hard drive.

 ### MX4SIO